Ecoblockchain/weather/README.md

 ```

-The configuration consists of specifying feeders, deciders and executers, that together form a strategy.
+The configuration consists of specifying feeders, analyzers, deciders and executers, that together form a strategy.
 Your configuration should be an array of one more strategies.
-Feeders, deciders, and executers have different responsibilities within a strategies:
+Feeders, analyzers, deciders, and executers have different responsibilities within a strategy:

 * Feeders feed market data and account state to the strategy.
 In the example above, we're feeding CSV data from the file `./test/krakenLTC.csv` that was pulled from [bitcoincharts](https://api.bitcoincharts.com/v1/csv/) for the purposes of backtesting.
 The currencies being traded are BTC and LTC, with starting amounts of 10 BTC and 0 LTC.
+* Analyzers use a specific formula or method to analyze the market and provide information to deciders.
+The analyzer specified in the example above takes tick data and converts it into candlesticks with 5 minute resolution that can be used by the deciders.
 * Deciders decide when to make and cancel trades, and decide trade amounts.
-Here we have a strategy of two deciders: One that follows the trend via candlesticks at a 5 minute resolution, confirming a trend after 5 successful candlesticks, while being loose when defining a trend (just as long as it's "up" or "down"); and the other cutting our losses after the market goes the wrong direction by 25%.
+Here we have a strategy of two deciders: One that follows the trend via the candlestick analyzer, confirming trends after 5 successful candlesticks; and the other cutting our losses after the market goes the wrong direction by 25%.
 * Executors execute the trades.
 Here we have a backtest executor which automatically fills all trades.

-You can potentionally have multiple feeders, deciders and executors depending on your strategy.
+You can potentionally have multiple feeders, analyzers, deciders and executors depending on your strategy.
+Some deciders expect a specific analyzer to exist within the configuration and will error if the analyzer is not present.

-**Note:** The deciders abstraction will likely be broken up into two abstractions soon: deciders and analyzers.
-Analyzers can be shared between multiple deciders to reduce total processing between the deciders, whereas the deciders can focus solely on one thing: making decisions.
-Examples of analyziers might be turning market action into candlesticks, or performing MACD or Bollinger Band calculations.

 ### Output